Cghlewis/data-mgmt-ed-research-book/_book/03-dmp.md

 ## Budgeting {#budget}

-As briefly mention above, funding agencies acknowledge that there are costs associated with implementing your data management plan and allow you to explain these costs in your budget narrative.
+Funding agencies acknowledge that there are costs associated with implementing your data management plan and allow you to explain these costs in your budget narrative.
 Costs associated with the entire data life cycle should be considered and may include costs associated with data management personnel, specialized infrastructure, tools needed to collect, enter, organize, document, store, or share study data [@uk_data_service_data_2022], as well as fees associated with data preservation.
 Make sure to review your funder's documentation for information about allowable costs[@samuel_j_wood_library_research_nodate] and time frame for incurring costs.
 Examples of potential allowable costs include [@national_institutes_of_health_budgeting_nodate]:

 - Costs associated with curating and de-identifying data
 - Costs associated with developing data documentation